Philosopher; Founder/Director of the AI Ethics Lab; AI Ethics & Governance Consultant to the UN

-Cansu Canca is a philosopher and the founder/director of the AI Ethics Lab, where she leads teams of computer scientists, philosophers, and legal scholars to provide ethics analysis and guidance to researchers and practitioners.
+Dr. Cansu Canca is a philosopher and the founder/director of AI Ethics Lab, where she leads teams of computer scientists, philosophers, and legal scholars to provide AI ethics analysis and guidance to researchers and practitioners.

-Cansu Canca is a philosopher and the founder and director of the AI Ethics Lab.
+Dr. Cansu Canca is a philosopher and the founder and director of AI Ethics Lab.
 AI Ethics Lab is one of the first initiatives focusing exclusively on the ethics of artificial intelligence (AI), advising practitioners and conducting multidisciplinary research.
 Canca leads teams of computer scientists, philosophers, legal scholars, and other experts in research, development of toolkits, and consulting.
-In addition to her role at the Lab, she serves as an ethics expert in EU-funded research projects focusing on the ethics of AI, robotics, human enhancement, and law enforcement AI technologies.
+In addition to her role at the Lab, she is also the Ethics Lead and Research Associate Professor at the Institute for Experiential AI at Northeastern University, co-leading their Responsible AI practice.
+Canca serves as an AI Ethics and Governance Expert consultant to the United Nations, working with UNICRI Centre for AI & Robotics and the Interpol in building a responsible AI toolkit for law enforcement.

 She is frequently invited to speak to leaders in industry and academia having given keynotes at Harvard Business School, the U.S. Department of Justice, and TEDxCambridge among others.